 Defenders is a consistent force pressing for landscape level conservation of connected wetland and upland systems.

-Our primary objectives in the region include working to create and expand national wildlife refuges and other public conservation lands, collaborating with large landowners to conserve habitat on private lands for panthers and many other species, advocating for land acquisition and conservation easements and improving land-use and transportation policies and programs to protect wildlife habitat and travel linkages.
+Our primary objectives in the region include working to create and expand national wildlife refuges and other public conservation lands, collaborating with large landowners to conserve habitat on private lands for panthers and many other species, advocating for land acquisition and conservation easements, funding to fight invasive species, and improving land-use and transportation policies and programs to protect wildlife habitat and travel linkages.

 For example, Defenders was a key player in a successful, sustained effort to stop the construction of a new interchange on Interstate 75 (“Alligator Alley”) that crosses the Big Cypress/Everglades ecosystem.
 The proposed interchange would have led to the destruction of 10,000 acres of habitat for panthers and other wildlife, severed important wildlife corridors, compromised Everglades restoration in the Picayune Strand, encouraged urban sprawl and exacerbated vehicle collisions near the Florida Panther National Wildlife Refuge.